What is the General Conference of The United Methodist Church?

 The General Conference secretary calculates the number of delegates to be elected from each annual conference.
 If the number is outside the 600-1,000 range, the Commission on the General Conference is authorized to adjust the total.

 The secretary also works with 25 elected members of the Commission on the General Conference who select the site/venue, choose dates, establish the per diem reimbursement for delegates and make certain materials are available in the appropriate languages to allow all delegates to participate fully.
 To date all General Conferences have met in the United States — rotating among the five jurisdictions.
-The Commission on the General Conference is recommending that the assembly convene in the Philippines in 2024 and in Zimbabwe in 2028.
+The Commission on the General Conference is recommending that the assembly convene in Zimbabwe in 2028.

 A petitions secretary receives, documents and edits petitions and resolutions and shares them online and in print in the Daily Christian Advocate (Advance, daily and final editions).

 The Commission through its Committee on Agenda and Calendar develops the conference schedule and agenda and informs delegates of pertinent meetings and related documents.
-The secretary and commission together receive, document and edit petitions and resolutions and share them online and in print in the Daily Christian Advocate (Advance, daily and final editions).
-The secretary also provides the accurate, permanent record of General Conference, which is published by the United Methodist Publishing House and housed at the General Commission on Archives and History.
+The secretary of the General Conference also provides the accurate, permanent record of General Conference, which is published by the United Methodist Publishing House and housed at the General Commission on Archives and History.

 Who can petition General Conference?